HMS Lightning (1895): Service

 The Palmer-built ships were considered the best of the 27-knotters, and at one stage, both Lightning and Janus were selected for service in distant overseas stations, although in the end, only Janus was sent to the China station, with Lightning serving her whole career in home waters.

 Lightning took part in the 1896 British Naval Manoeuvres, attached to the Channel Fleet operation from Berehaven in southern Ireland.
-She was based at HMNB Portsmouth as a tender to Excellent in 1900.
+By early 1900 she was part of the Portsmouth Instructional flotilla, and later that year she was based at HMNB Portsmouth as a tender to Excellent.
 She underwent repairs to re-tube her boilers in 1902, and was commissioned by Lieutenant Rowland Henry Bather on 1 August 1902.
 She again had her boilers retubed at Sheerness in 1907, after which she returned to Portsmouth.
 On 17 February 1908 Lightning rammed a mooring buoy in Portsmouth harbour, holing her bow.

 In 1910, Lightning was part of the Sixth Destroyer Flotilla, based at The Nore, still being based at the Nore in 1912.
 On 25 April 1912 Lightning collided with the torpedo boat TB 17 in Stangate Creek.
 Both ships were damaged, and required docking for repair, with Lightning's bow damaged and TB 17 holed below the waterline.